KDE/documentation-develop-kde-org/content/hig/text_and_labels.md

 **Good:** Raise Maximum Volume

+Use positive phrasing; describe what controls will do when enabled, not what they won’t do when disabled:

+**Bad:** When disabled, prevent the system from going to sleep.

+**Good:** Allow the system to go to sleep.

 Phrase longer text impersonally.
 Avoid the word “you” in sentences that instruct the user to do something, as it sounds accusatory in English — particularly at the beginning of a sentence.
 This is less important for questions and descriptions, but try to minimize it anyway.

 **Bad:** You are not authorized to access the file.